-F.8.1 Land Use Boundaries
+F.11.2 Land Use Boundaries

 - 1. The boundaries between land use areas designated as shown in Schedule B will be considered as general only and are not intended to define the exact limits of such areas.
-Except in the case of the Settlement Area Boundaries and Rural and Agricultural areas identified in the Regional Plan, roads, railways and other definite physical barriers, minor boundary adjustments may be made for the purpose of any Zoning Bylaw without necessitating an amendment to this Plan.
-Other than such minor adjustments, no areas or zones will be created that do not conform with this Plan in respect to Land Use. - When determining the boundary of any designation as shown on any schedule forming part of this Official Plan, the following provisions will apply: - a.
+Except in the case of the Settlement Area Boundaries and Rural and Agricultural areas identified in the Regional Plan, roads, railways and other definite physical barriers, minor boundary adjustments may be made for the purpose of any Zoning By-law without necessitating an amendment to this Plan.
+Other than such minor adjustments, no areas or zones will be created that do not conform with this Plan in respect to Land Use. - i.
+When determining the boundary of any designation as shown on any schedule forming part of this Official Plan, the following provisions will apply: - a.
 A boundary indicated as following a highway, street or lane will be the centre line of such highway, street or lane.
-In the event that a street or lane which forms the boundary between such designations is closed, the boundary between such designations will be construed as the former centre line of the said closed street or lane: - b.
-A boundary indicated as following a right-of-way of a railway or any electrical, gas or oil transmission line will be the centre line of such right-of-way; - c.
+In the event that a street or lane which forms the boundary between such designations is closed, the boundary between such designations will be construed as the former centre line of the said closed street or lane; - A boundary indicated as following a right-of-way of a railway or any electrical, gas or oil transmission line will be the centre line of such rightof-way; - c.
 A boundary associated with a feature within the Natural Environment System can be more accurately identified in the field through an Environmental Impact Study and/or through confirmation by the appropriate agency.
 Provided the general intent of the Plan is maintained, minor adjustments to boundaries will not require an amendment to this Plan.
 Where boundaries are reduced, the corresponding adjacent designation will apply unless there is no other natural heritage feature present.
-The relevant policies will apply based on the significance of the natural heritage feature as identified by the Town's Natural Areas Inventories:

-- d.
-A boundary indicated as approximately following lot lines shown on a registered plan of subdivision or lot and concession lines will follow such lines; - e.
+The relevant policies will apply based on the significance of the natural heritage feature as identified by the Town's Natural Areas Inventories; - A boundary indicated as approximately following lot lines shown on a registered plan of subdivision or lot and concession lines will follow such lines; - e.
 A boundary indicated as following a closed road, lane or railway will imply that the property formerly in the said road, lane or railway will be included within the designation of the adjoining property on either side of the said closed road, land or railway.
 In the event that the said road, lane or railway was a designation between two or more different designations, the new boundary will be the former centre line of the said closed road, lane or railway; - f.
-Where a boundary is indicated as approximately parallel to a street line or other similar feature indicated, and the distance from such street line or other feature is not indicated, and policies (d) or (e) above is not applicable, such boundary will be construed as being parallel to such street line or other feature and the distance there from will be determined according to the scale shown on Schedule B; and - g.
+Where a boundary is indicated as approximately parallel to a street line or other similar feature indicated, and the distance from such street line or other feature is not indicated, and policies (d) or (e) above is not applicable, the boundary shall be interpreted as parallel to that feature and its location will be determined using the scale shown on Schedule B; and g.
 A boundary indicated as following the limits of the Municipality will follow such limits.

-F.8.2 Road Location
+F.11.3 Road Location